awsdocs/amazon-vpc-user-guide/doc_source/flow-logs.md

 }
 ```

-You must also ensure that your role has a trust relationship that allows the flow logs service to assume the role \(in the IAM console, choose your role, and then choose **Edit trust relationship** to view the trust relationship\):
+You must also ensure that your role has a trust relationship that allows the flow logs service to assume the role:

 ```
 {